 WALLEYE AND SUCKER PRODUCTION

 Walleye begin spawning in April as water temperatures approach 45 degrees.
 Workers collect, then combine, the eggs and milt from walleye.
 Spawning usually lasts one to three weeks.
 The fertilized eggs are transported to the hatchery and fry hatch in three weeks.

 Fry are stocked in area lakes and rearing ponds depending upon management plan needs.
 Fry in rearing ponds are raised to fingerling stage by fall; then are stocked in area lakes.
-White sucker fry are used as food in muskie operations.

 TOURS & VISITS